Are you suffering from dating exhaustion? Tired of swiping right to disappointment? Kissed too many amphibians in princely clothing?

 And I was whipped into a state of love-induced ecstasy.
 We became steeped in each other’s lives, glazed in tender words, and caramelised with the sweetness of affection.
 He urged “stay at mine every night….in fact, why don’t you move in…you can use my car…I’ll cook for you…we’ll holiday somewhere exotic together..”
 Five weeks of uninhibited, inspired declarations of love.
 Until he moved to the mines.
 Yes, he landed a job driving a compensating over-sized truck and I was left with a break up text message, which started with “Now look, I just don’t think this is going to work…” No face to face, no tender words, no explanation or sentiment of pained disappointment.
 I was stunned.
 Reduced.
 Simmering.
 Boiling.
 Burning.
 If only I held the needle to his prick in that moment.
 All of that talk, history exchanged, future plans made, body fluids shared, love drugs administered…all climaxing in a text that began with “Now look…”???

 And so I stewed over the events agonisingly in my abandoned state for approximately 48 hours until I began to clarify.
 I was left feeling empty, and ravenous to be filled up again.
 But not by weak promises, pronged whangs, or any other kind of bullshit fed to me by a mining, hairy ex-JW with unfettered skin accessories.
 I needed to be satiated.
 I needed to be cleansed.
 I needed to be baptised.
+Rendered.
 By food.
 And so I got to thinking, what better way to take the bad taste of a bad relationship out of my mouth than fill it with something abounding in flavour.
-So, herein lies the beginning of the chronicles of my dating disasters and relationship nightmares that find a happy ending in the kitchen and a desirous conclusion in my mouth.
+So herein lies the chronicles of my dating disasters and relationship nightmares that find a happy ending in the kitchen and a desirous conclusion in my mouth.

 Parmigiana di Melanzane